genedan/TmVal/docs/intro.rst

 TmVal's :class:`.Loan` class has methods for obtaining information that we might want about loans, such as amortization schedules and outstanding loan balances.

 The output for several TmVal's classes are intended to be compatible with `Pandas <https://pandas.pydata.org>`_, a popular data analysis library.
-The output for :class`.Loan` class's :meth:`.amortization` method is one such example.
+The output for :class:`.Loan` class's :meth:`.amortization` method is one such example.

 For example, suppose we were to obtain a 2-year loan of 50,000, to be paid back with monthly payments made at the end of each month.
 If the interest rate were 4% convertible monthly, what is the amortization schedule?